matthew-brett/pydagogue/gitwash/development_workflow.rst

 branch.
 Branches that are for a collection of related edits are often called 'feature branches'.

-Making an new branch for each set of related changes will make it easier for someone reviewing your branch to see what you are doing.
+Making a new branch for each set of related changes will make it easier for someone reviewing your branch to see what you are doing.

 Choose an informative name for the branch to remind yourself and the rest of us